praegus/fitnesse-bootstrap-plus-theme/readme.md

  [![Maven Central](https://img.shields.io/maven-central/v/nl.praegus/fitnesse-bootstrap-plus-theme.svg?maxAge=21600)](https://mvnrepository.com/artifact/com.github.tcnh/fitnesse-bootstrap-plus-theme)
 ## Bootstrap-plus FitNesse Theme
 This is a FitNesse Theme that extends the default bootstrap theme for better usability.
+Uses Bootstrap 4.4, JQuery 3.4 and CodeMirror 5.52

 ### Features:
+* Improved styling for better readability and information density
-* Light and dark version of the theme for the wiki and Codeirror editor
+* Light and dark version of the theme for the wiki and CodeMirror editor
 * Different favicons for Tests, Suites, Static pages and Edit mode
 * Show the page name first in the page title (So different tabs have recognizable titles)
+* Optional sidebar to ease navigation
+* Visual identification of slim tables using icons
+* Failure navigator highlights current failure, eliminates scrolling - jumps to next
+* Adds a 'Recent pages' overview to the end of the frontpage
+* Optional maven version checker that shows current dependency versions and compares them to the latest version in maven central
 * Icons in Table of contents to distinguish between Tests, Suites and Static pages
 * Suites now have a 'run tags' input field in the navigation bar, so all tests containing any of the specified tags in this input field can be run immediately
-* If [Autocomplete responder](https://github.com/tcnh/FitNesseAutocompleteResponder) is also installed, ctrl-space suggestions are context-aware:
+* If Autocomplete responder is also installed, ctrl-space suggestions are context-aware:
   * All fixture methods available in the current test
   * All scenario's from include ScenarioLibraries
   * All slim symbols set by `$varName=` that are available